maflcko/b-c-gui-translations-review/reviews/lt.md

         <extracomment>An error message. %1 is a stand-in argument for the name of the file we attempted to save to.</extracomment>
         <translation>Bandant išsaugoti adresų sąrašą - įvyko klaida keliant į %1.
 Prašome bandyti dar kartą.</translation>

 YES
-The phrase "įvyko klaida keliant į %1" is incorrect and awkward in Lithuanian.
-The verb "kelti" (to raise/lift) is not appropriate for this context.
-The correct verb for saving a file is "išsaugoti" or "rašyti".
-Also, the dash after "adresų sąrašą" is unnecessary and breaks the sentence flow.
+The translation is mostly correct in meaning, but the structure is awkward and adds unnecessary wording ("keliant į", which means "uploading to", instead of "saving to").
+The dash after "adresų sąrašą" is also unnecessary.
+The format specifier %1 is correctly transferred.

 Correct translation:
-"Bandant išsaugoti adresų sąrašą %1 įvyko klaida.
-Prašome bandyti dar kartą."
+Įvyko klaida bandant išsaugoti adresų sąrašą į %1.
+Prašome bandyti dar kartą.
 ```

 ```
         <source>Enter the old passphrase and new passphrase for the wallet.</source>
         <translation>Įveskite seną ir naują slaptažodį.</translation>

 YES
-The translation is incomplete and less precise.
-The English source specifically mentions "passphrase" and "for the wallet," while the translation uses a generic term "slaptažodį" (password) instead of "slaptafrazė" (passphrase) and omits "for the wallet."
-The nuance is important in the Bitcoin context.
+The translation omits "for the wallet" ("piniginės" in Lithuanian), which could clarify which passphrases are meant.
+Also, the structure loses the explicit separation between old and new passphrase.

 Correct translation:
-Įveskite senuosius ir naujus slaptafrazę piniginei.

-Alternatively, to be more natural:
-Įveskite seną ir naują slaptafrazę piniginei.
+Įveskite seną ir naują piniginės slaptažodį.
 ```

 ```
         <source>Remember that encrypting your wallet cannot fully protect your bitcoins from being stolen by malware infecting your computer.</source>
         <translation>Atminkite kad piniginės užšifravimas neužtrikrina kad jūsų bitkoinai negali būti pavogti dėl kenkėjiškų programų užkrėtusių jūsų kompiuterį.</translation>

 YES
-The Lithuanian translation contains errors and awkward phrasing.
-Specifically:
+The Lithuanian translation contains several issues:
-- "neužtrikrina" is not a correct word; likely intended "neužtikrina" (does not guarantee).
+- "neu��trikrina" is a typo and should be "neužtikrina".
+- There are missing commas for proper sentence structure.
+- The sentence structure could be improved for clarity and flow.
-- The phrase "kad jūsų bitkoinai negali būti pavogti" translates as "that your bitcoins cannot be stolen," which contradicts the source meaning.
-The source says encryption "cannot fully protect" bitcoins from being stolen, implying a risk remains.
-The translation implies bitcoins cannot be stolen, which is incorrect.
+- The negative construction "kad jūsų bitkoinai negali būti pavogti" translates as "that your bitcoins cannot be stolen", but the original merely says encryption cannot fully protect them from being stolen.
-- The structure is awkward and difficult to understand.
+- The translation of "malware infecting your computer" as "kenkėjiškų programų užkrėtusių jūsų kompiuterį" is awkward and the participle is not well-placed.

 Correct translation:
-"Atminkite, kad piniginės užšifravimas negali visiškai apsaugoti jūsų bitkoinų nuo vagystės dėl kenkėjiškų programų, kurios gali užkrėsti jūsų kompiuterį."
+Atminkite, kad piniginės užšifravimas negali visiškai apsaugoti jūsų bitkoinų nuo vagystės, jei jūsų kompiuterį užkrečia kenkėjiška programa.
 ```

 ```
         <source>Load Partially Signed Bitcoin Transaction from clipboard</source>
         <translation>Užkraukite dalinai pasirašytas Bitcoin transakcijas iš iškarpinės...</translation>

 YES
-The source refers to loading a single "Partially Signed Bitcoin Transaction" (singular), but the translation uses the plural form "dalinai pasirašytas Bitcoin transakcijas" (transactions), which is incorrect.
-Additionally, the translation adds "..." at the end, which is not present in the source and may be misleading or unnecessary.
+There are several issues:
+1. "Užkraukite" is an unusual word in this context; "Įkelkite" is more appropriate for 'Load' when referring to data.
+2. The English text is singular ("Transaction"), the translation uses plural ("transakcijas").
+3. The ellipsis ("...") is not present in the source and should be omitted for consistency.

 Correct translation:
-Užkraukite dalinai pasirašytą Bitcoin transakciją iš iškarpinės
+Įkelkite dalinai pasirašytą Bitcoin transakciją iš iškarpinės
 ```

 ```